 To disable and re-enable airplane mode on an Android , swipe down twice from the top of the screen to open the quick actions menu, then tap on the “airplane” icon to toggle it off (and back on again).
 Once enabled, check if your mobile network is now working correctly.

-Troubleshoot With Your Carrier
+Troubleshoot With Your Network provider

 If you’re finding that your mobile network is unavailable on Android, there are a few fixing steps to take.
 First, try disabling and re-enabling airplane mode — this can sometimes kickstart the connection back up again.

 The problem may be related to SIM card activation or provisioning from one of the major operators.
-In such cases, checking with customer service representatives should clarify what needs to happen next for access to resume.
+In such cases, checking with the customer service center should clarify what needs to happen next for access to resume.
 If all else fails, contacting your manufacturer for support could resolve unexpected errors quickly and easily.

 Contact Manufacturer For Support